apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/pro_scraping.md

 await crawler.run();
 ```

 By using the `apify` library, we were able to create a faster and more robust scraper.
-With less code than was needed for the simple scraper in the earlier chapters.
+With less code than was needed for the simple scraper in the earlier lessons.
 But this only scratches the surface of the Apify SDK's capabilities.

 ## [](#next) Next up

 The Apify SDK is a full-featured scraping library.
 That's why we can use it to scrape any website at any scale.
-In the [next chapter]({{@link web_scraping_for_beginners/crawling/headless_browser.md}}) we will change only a few lines of code and turn our scraper into a full **headless browser**.
+In the [next lesson]({{@link web_scraping_for_beginners/crawling/headless_browser.md}}) we will change only a few lines of code and turn our scraper into a full **headless browser**.